saudapop/mystery-machine-learning/README.md

 2. **Install the app**

 Assuming you have node and npm installed, just run

 #### `npm i`

-It's going to run a bunch of stuff and install dependencies and build the static and do a bunch of beep boop stuff.
-When it's done your terminal should say something like

-`
-App is running on http://localhost:3000
-`

-Navigate to that bad boy and play around with the app.
+It will open the app in your default browser.
+It looks best in chrome but that's just one humble dev's opinion.

 ## Run the app in development mode

 1. **Start the front-end**

-If you want to mess around with the front-end run this command in a new terminal from the root:
+If you want to mess around with the front-end, run this command in a new terminal from the root:

 #### `cd client; npm start`

 This will run the react app in dev mode and it will hot reload any time you make a change to the front end.

 2. **Start the back-end(if its not already running)**

 The back-end also needs to be running to make API calls.
 In a separate terminal,from the project root run

 #### `npm start`